TritonDataCenter/rfd/rfd/0151/README.md

-much more common is a slight "fudging" of credentials or other elements of one's past: degrees that were not in fact earned; grades or scores that have been exaggerated; awards that were not in fact bestowed; gaps in employment history that are quietly covering up by changing the time that one was at a previous employer.
+much more common is a slight "fudging" of credentials or other elements of one's past: degrees that were not in fact earned; grades or scores that have been exaggerated; awards that were not in fact bestowed; gaps in employment history that are quietly covered up by changing the time that one was at a previous employer.
 These transgressions may seem slight, but they can point to something quite serious:  a candidate's willingness or desire to mislead others to advance themselves.
 To protect against this, a basic credential